2023-IBM-Accelerate-SW-Track/to-do-list_week-1/README.md

-# Project: Weeks 1: To-do list application
+# Project: Week 1: To-do list application
 ## Introduction
 As a team, you should create and style the front-end of a to-do list web application using React and Material UI components.
 A typical user wants to be able to use a to-do list to organize tasks.
 Keeping user stories in mind when designing applications helps determine important features.
 We encourage you to take a unique approach to this lab as there is no one right answer.
 - [Material Design](https://material.io/design/introduction) is a design system that can guide you on what UI decisions to make if you would like to explore best practices, but functionality is the key focus of the lab.